-- The accompanying schedule of expenditures of federal awards includes the federal grant activity of the City of Palmview, Texas, and is presented on the modified accrual basis of accounting.
-The Information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Therefore, some amounts presented in this Schedule may differ from amounts presented in or used in the preparation of the basic financial statements. - The City has elected no to use the 10% de minimis indirect cost rate.
-No grants received by the City for the year ended September 30, 2021, provided for reimbursement of indirect costs.
+The accompanying schedule of expenditures of federal awards (the "Schedule") includes the federal grant activity of the City of Palmview, Texas.
+The information in the Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
+Therefore, some amounts may differ from amounts presented in, or used in the preparation of the basic financial statements.